AI Agents LangGraph

 return "improve_response" # Loop back for revision

-Flow: Generate → Critique → (Improve? → Generate : Final Answer)
+Generate → Critique → (Improve? → Generate : Final Answer)

 4. Multi-Agent Systems / Supervisor Routing